A borderline creepy use of facial recognition technology in games or the next great innovation in parental controls?

 Tencent Games is a Chinese conglomerate who owns the most popular games nowadays but those games could soon be playing us.

-Tencent recently announced that they will deploy facial recognition in games to identify underage players gaming at night.
+Tencent announced that they will deploy facial recognition in games to identify underage players gaming at night.
 It’s a move with profound implications for the security and privacy of young gamers.

 Tencent Games Using Facial Recognition to Detect Minors In-Game